πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 int n = 10;

-Stores the value (10) directly in the box
+Stores the value (10) directly inside the box.

 Pointer variable